 In the past, a lot of architectural ideas never moved beyond the concept phase, as they would not have been commercially viable for engineering teams to build.
 This is largely a function of time: when an architect’s vision demands a lot of hours from a lot of people, it can quickly become infeasible.

 3D software has changed this equation, as now engineers can model complex shapes in a fraction of the time needed in the past.
 The technology has pushed building design in new directions that often challenge the boundaries of constructability.

 “The architect models a building as they see it, while the engineer wants to bring things into a mathematically perfect world where everything is aligned and hardly anything is offset,” says Campbell.
 “But you simply cannot measure and analyse everything, otherwise you’d be sitting at the planning table for 20 years trying to ensure complete accuracy.
 This is why engineers use BIM software like Tekla Structures.”

-Identify discrepancies early on
+Identify discrepancies early on your construction project

 One of the challenges engineers typically face is that architectural drawings may be created on a platform that does not show all the details needed on site.
 There also may be inaccuracies or discrepancies in the drawings that do not matter from the architectural perspective, but have massive implications in terms of constructability.
 This is why engineers typically create their own drawings.

 With Tekla Structures, however, engineers do not necessarily need to start drawing from scratch.
 This is because the software allows existing drawings to be imported in a range of file types – .pdf, .dwg, IFC and more.
 Tekla Structures stacks all the available imported drawings on top of one another, which makes it easy for engineers to start identifying discrepancies and number crunching material quantities.